deborah-O/deborah-O.github.io/GEOG5995MA1.md

 ```
 def eat(self):
-        '''This IF statment states that within the environment, as (y,x) co-ordinations, if it has more than 10
+        '''This IF statment states that within the environment, as (y,x) co-ordinations,if it has more than 10
         resources, and the agents personal store is equal or less than 100 - then the environment will lose 10
         resources and yhe agents personal store increases by 10'''
         if self.environment[self.columny][self.columnx] > 10 and self.store <= 100: